-Adina Allen is a fourth year rabbinical student in Hebrew College’s transdenominational program in Boston and a Wexner Graduate Fellow.
+Adina Allen is in her final year of studies in Hebrew College Rabbinical School’s transdenominational training program and is a Wexner Graduate Fellow.
 Her passion lies at the intersection of Judaism, ecology, and creativity.

 After training for three years under Justine Wiltshire Cohen, founder of Down Under Yoga in Boston, Adina received her yoga teacher certification from Kripalu.
 In 2009 she co-founded the Movement Minyan at Hebrew College, in which participants explore elements of Jewish prayer, ritual, and tradition through structured movement practices.
 This past summer she was selected to bring the work of the Movement Minyan to a wider audience, as a Liturgist in Residence for the National Havurah Summer Institute.
 This year she is working with Piyut North America to pilot Shira Yoga, a regular Piyut-inspired yoga class that weaves together creative movement and live musical performance

 Prior to rabbinical school Adina worked for 2 years as the Assistant Editor of Tikkun magazine.
 Adina has been a contributing scholar to the interfaith blog State of Formation since its inception in 2010, with over 25 published pieces, and was the editorial assistant for the recently-released book My Neighbor’s Faith (Orbis 2012).